Lab 3 – Events with YAML workflows

 { "message": "hello from devui" }

-• How to define workflows in YAML and load them as WorkflowDefinition beans.
+• How to define polyglot workflows in YAML that the engine compiles at build time.

-• How to use schedule.on to start workflows from incoming events.
+• How to use the schedule.on trigger to build "Event-to-Workflow" reactive patterns.